Kinesiology and Health Promotion

 What Is Kinesiology & Health Promotion?

+Faculty in the kinesiology and health promotion program are experts in their respective fields and cover many areas of healthcare.
 To name a couple, Dr. Boyi Dai researches injury biomechanics and served as an associate editor for Sports Biomechanics.
 Dr. Danielle Bruns conducts cardiovascular research and focuses on therapies for cardiac disease treatment.
 Since our K&HP faculty are interested in a wide span of research, students have the opportunity to closely explore unique areas in depth.

-Student with ball in a K&HP lab
+A student with ball in a kinesiology lab

 Meet Our Faculty